therobertcain/hw2-data-visualization/README.md

 # Homework 2: Data Visualization of TV Show Metrics for Black Mirror and Game of Thrones

 **Assignment Brief:** Perform a simple data visualization on a dataset of your choice and create a webpage that describes the results.

-**Note:** The episode runtimes for Game of Thrones was modified in order to create numerical diversity within the dataset.
-The original dataset shows a length of 60 minutes for the majority of episodes, which would make for uninteresting plots.
+**Course Enrollement:** This project was completed as an assignment for *CS40: Coding for the Web* at Claremont McKenna College, and you can view the project guidelines on the [project webpage](https://github.com/mikeizbicki/cmc-csci040/tree/2020fall/hw_02)

 #### Learning Objectives
 1. Complete a python project entirely on your own
 2. Integrate python knowledge with HTML/Markdown knowledge
 3. Understand how python allows more advanced data analysis than tools like excel

+**Note:** The episode runtimes for Game of Thrones was modified in order to create numerical diversity within the dataset.
+The original dataset shows a length of 60 minutes for the majority of episodes, which would make for uninteresting plots.

 ## Average Seasonal Runtime of Black Mirror Episodes